OWASP/owasp-mastg/README.md

 4. Get the [e-book](https://leanpub.com/mobile-security-testing-guide-preview "MSTG as an e-book").
 The book is available for free, but you can choose to purchase it at a price of your choice if you wish to support our project.
 All funds raised through sales of the e-book go directly into the project budget and will be used to fund the production of future releases.

-5. Clone the repository and run the [document generator](https://github.com/OWASP/owasp-mstg/blob/master/tools/docker/run_docker_mstg_generation_on_local.sh "The document generator") (requires [Docker](https://www.docker.com "Docker")).
+5. Clone the repository and run the [document generator](https://github.com/OWASP/owasp-mstg/blob/master/tools/docker/pandoc_makedocs.sh "The document generator") (requires [Docker](https://www.docker.com "Docker")).
 This produces the PDF, Epub, Mobi, and DOCX in the root of the MSTG folder.

     ```shell
     $ git clone https://github.com/OWASP/owasp-mstg/
     $ cd owasp-mstg/
-    $ ./tools/docker/run_docker_mstg_generation_on_local.sh
+    $ ./tools/docker/pandoc_makedocs.sh Document MyVersion
     ```

 6. Just check the latest build of the repository at [Github actions](https://github.com/OWASP/owasp-mstg/actions?query=workflow%3A%22Document+Build%22 "Document build").
 This offers you the latest SNAPSHOT version of the document to download.